aniketmehatre/UNIPREP-Telent/README.md

 - TODO: Document how to build and run SSR in this repo if/when server entry points and scripts are added (e.g., ng run UNIPREP:serve-ssr).
 No SSR scripts are currently defined in package.json.

 ## Development Notes
-- Allowed CommonJS deps (angular.json): pusher-js, quill-delta, google-libphonenumber, speak-tts, transliteration, file-saver
+- Allowed CommonJS deps (angular.json): pusher-js, quill-delta, speak-tts, transliteration, file-saver
 - Global styles and scripts are configured in angular.json (e.g., Quill, Bootstrap, Slick Carousel)
 - Third-party UI: PrimeNG and Angular Material are both listed; PrimeNG theming configured in app.config.ts via providePrimeNG
 - State management via NgRx is set up with store, effects, and devtools